grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 The interpreter backend API is similar to the LLVM backend API:

-- given a FAUST source code (as a file or a string),  calling the `createInterpreterDSPFactory`  function runs the compilation chain (Faust + interpreter backend) and generates the *prototype* of the class, as an `interpreter_dsp_factory` pointer.
+- given a FAUST source code (as a string or a file), calling the `createInterpreterDSPFactoryFromString` or `createInterpreterDSPFactoryFromFile` functions runs the compilation chain (Faust + interpreter backend) and generates the *prototype* of the class, as an `interpreter_dsp_factory` pointer.
 This factory actually contains the compiled bytecode for the given DSP
 - alternatively the `createInterpreterDSPFactoryFromBoxes` allows to create the factory from a box expression built with the [box API](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/libfaust-box.h)
 - alternatively the `createInterpreterDSPFactoryFromSignals` allows to create the factory from a list of outputs signals built with the [signal API](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/libfaust-signal.h)
 - the library keeps an internal cache of all allocated *factories* so that the compilation of the same DSP code -- that is the same source code and the same set of *normalized* (sorted in a canonical order) compilation options -- will return the same (reference counted) factory pointer